-Please refer to the Equipment Cheatsheet and Boot Guide on the website and linked in your welcome email for further information on how to find appropriate and affordable options.
-If you have significant concerns about any of the items on the list, please contact your course advisor at 1.415.933.6222.
+Please refer to the Equipment Cheatsheet and Boot Guide on the website for further information on how to find appropriate and affordable options.
+If you have significant concerns about any of the items on the list, please contact your Course Advisor.

-Items Provided By Outward Bound (no need to purchase) Quantity ltem Description/Comments Purchase Price Range Check List 1 Sleeping Bag See above section called Personal Gear for requirements if you wish to bring your own. ~ 1 Sleeping Pad ~ 1 Backpack ~ Group Gear Tarps for sleeping, Cooking Gear, Food, Emergency Supplies including all OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
+Items Provided By Outward Bound (no need to purchase) Quantity Item Description/Comments Purchase Price Range Check List 1 Sleeping Bag See above section called Personal Gear for requirements if you wish to bring your own. ~ 1 Sleeping Pad ~ 1 Backpack ' Group Gear Tarps for sleeping, Cooking Gear, Food, Emergency Supplies including all OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
 Group gear will be divided and carried by all members. ~ TOPS Quantity Item Description/Comments Purchase Price Range Check List

 2-3 Hiking shirt : Short-Sleeved Synthetic T-Shirt Worn daily, sweat wicking and for hiking.
 Often more layers are worn on top.
 For more sun protection, a long-sleeved sun-shirt can be worn instead.
 No cotton or cotton blends. \$15 - \$40 each 1 Base Layer: Long-Sleeved Synthetic Shirt / Base Layer Midweight polypropylene or wool long underwear top.
 Worn next to your skin for warmth.
-No cotton or cotton blends \$20 - \$60 1 Mid-Layer Lightweight Fleece Top Polyester or wool fabric.
+No cotton or cotton blends \$20 - \$60 1 Mid-Layer: Lightweight Fleece Top Polyester or wool fabric.
 Commonly referred to as micro-fleece or 100-weight fleece.
 Lighter and less bulky than a traditional fleece jacket.
 Typically comes with a 1⁄2 to 3⁄4 length zipper. \$30 - \$75 1 Long Sleeved Sun Shirt Loose, lightweight, and light-colored for sun protection.
-Our instructors often wear old oxford or men's button-down dress shirts from thrift stores since these get very dirty with daily use.
-Cotton is OK. \$2 - \$15 1-2 Sports Bra Should have the proper support for athletic activity. \$12 - \$30 BOTTOMS Quantity Item Description Price Range Check List 1 Base Layer - Synthetic Long Underwear Mid-weight polypropylene or wool long underwear bottoms.
-They are worn next to your skin for warmth.
+Our instructors often wear old button-down dress shirts from thrift stores since these get very dirty with daily use.
+Cotton is OK. \$2 - \$15 1-2 Sports Bra Should have the proper support for athletic activity. \$12 - \$30 BOTTOMS Quantity Item Description Price Range Check List 1 Base Layer: Synthetic Long Underwear Mid-weight polypropylene or wool long underwear bottoms.
+Worn next to your skin for warmth.
 No cotton or cotton blends. \$15 - \$50 1 Quick-Dry Shorts Lightweight nylon fabric dries quickly.
-Not needed if bringing 'convertible' pants.
+Not needed if bringing "convertible" pants.
 No cotton or cotton blends. \$20 - \$50 1 Quick-Dry Pants Should be loose fitting to aid in movement.
 "Convertible" pants with zip-off legs work well as both shorts and pants.
 No cotton or cotton blends. \$30 - \$75 1 Fleece Pants These are made out of polyester fleece.
 They should be loose enough to fit over a pair of long underwear or shorts. \$40 - \$100 3-7 Underwear Cotton is okay for underwear, especially if you are prone to urinary tract infections.
-Bring from home OU.
-TER LAYERS (TO FIT OVER ALL LAYERS LISTED ABOVE) Quantity Item Description Price Range Check List 1 Mid-weight Synthetic Insulated "Puffy" Jacket Water-resistant, dries quickly, and retains some heat when damp.
+Bring from home OUTER LAYERS (TO FIT OVER ALL LAYERS LISTED ABOVE) Quantity Item Description Price Range Check List 1 Mid-Weight Synthetic Insulated "Puffy" Jacket Water-resistant, dries quickly, and retains some heat when damp.
 This jacket should fit under your rain jacket.
 Recommend 60+g/m fill weight.
 No down fabric. \$70 - \$150